Classic-Hult/Totalsweet/README.md

 - Open the project folder 'totalsweet'
 - Check out to your branch
 - Install [IDE](https://www.sublimetext.com/)
-- Run or Preview on Browseru
+- Run or Preview on Browser
 - Happy coding! 🤭